 The new SCCs have a so-called docking clause, that allows Data Exporters and Data Importers to be added to the clauses over time.
 This allows maximum flexibility.
 There are clauses in the SCCs that limit and manage onward data transfers and ensure holistic data protection compliance.
 Another innovation is the need for Transfer Impact Assessments (TIAs), which must be performed and recorded for all personal data transfers from the EU to countries outside of the EU (third countries).

 The UK is in a special position because of Brexit, its departure from the European Union.
 It is now a third country and so the new SCCs do not apply to it.
-All data transfers from the UK to third countries may still rely on the EU’s old SCCs and the and the additional requirement of TIAs.
+All data transfers from the UK to third countries may still rely on the EU’s old SCCs and the additional requirement of TIAs.
 In the longer term, the UK will formulate its own guidance and standard clauses for international transfers.

 Inside the Standard Contractual Clauses (SCCs) Project